dotnet/AspNetCore.Docs/aspnetcore/blazor/components/lifecycle.md

 At a minimum, always dispose objects created on the .NET side to avoid leaking .NET managed memory.

-### Document Object Model (DOM) cleanup tasks during component disposal
+### DOM cleanup tasks during component disposal

-For more information, see <xref:blazor/js-interop/index#document-object-model-dom-cleanup-tasks-during-component-disposal>.
+For more information, see <xref:blazor/js-interop/index#dom-cleanup-tasks-during-component-disposal>.

 For guidance on <xref:Microsoft.JSInterop.JSDisconnectedException> in Blazor Server apps when a circuit is disconnected, see <xref:blazor/js-interop/index#javascript-interop-calls-without-a-circuit>.
 For general JavaScript interop error handling guidance, see the *JavaScript interop* section in <xref:blazor/fundamentals/handle-errors>. <!-- AUTHOR NOTE: The JavaScript interop section isn't linked because the section title changed across versions of the doc.
 Prior to 6.0, the section appears twice, once for Blazor Server and once for Blazor WebAssembly, each with the hosting model name in the section name. -->